arashnrim/lectern/content/technology/databases/databases.md

 # Conventions
 #### Table names
-- Lowercase and not include spaces (underscores instead)
+- Lowercase and not including spaces (underscores instead)
-- Should refer to a collective group or be plural
+- Should refer to a collective group or be singular

 #### Field names
-- Lowercase and not include spaces (underscores instead)
+- Lowercase and not including spaces (underscores instead)
 - Should be singular, unique, and different from the table name

 # [[technology/data-typing|Data typing]]